GreallyLab/gaiaAssociation/README.md

   -l, --lociCutoff
 ```

-Specific Loci: a txt file with the specific loci groups you would like to use.
-This can be very helpful if using a large loci set with with many phenotypes, and you want to sort by more than just loci count. (e.g. a complete database may include hundreds of loci groups, but you would like to manually select a subgroup of interest)
+Specific Loci: a tsv file with the specific loci groups you would like to use.
+This can be very helpful if using a large loci set with with many phenotypes, and you want to sort by more than just loci count.
+If the tsv file includes multiple columns, say "STUDY", and "DISEASE/TRAIT", then the loci will be subset specifically by both columns.
+So only those that match every value within a row will be considered as a group.

 ```
   -s, --specificLoci